markyoder/wasp_clone/wasphive/README.md

 ### Miscellaneous Details and Examples

- - Before exploring the details of all of the validation rules, the first thing to note is that a schema file must represent a union of all possible inputs.
+ - Before exploring the details of all of the validation rules, the first thing to note is that the hierarchy of a schema file must represent a union of all possible input hierarchies.
 This is just to say that every hierarchical node in an input file that is to be validated, must have an exact mapping to a node at the same hierarchical path in the schema.
 If there is an element in an input file that does not have an exact mapping to an associated node in the schema, then that element is said to be invalid.
 Once the hierarchy of the schema is built, then rules can be added to every element for validation.
+Every element in the input document is represented by a SON object in the schema.
+All rules for an element at a given context are represented by either SON flag-values or SON flag-arrays.

+ - Hierarchical nodes in the schema that do not have an associated node in the input are not traversed further.
+For example if a schema defines nodes **A**, **B**, and **C** at the root level, but a given input only contains nodes **A** and **C** at its root level, then the rules directly inside of node **B** are examined to check if **B** is a required in the input, however the children of node **B** are not traversed further because we already know those children are not in the input.

  - At the basic level, there are two types of validation messages that may be reported by HIVE.